The France Chair | Finn Juhl | 1956

 The Partnership with France & Son

-Finn Juhl rode a wave of international success during the 1950s - in part thanks to his partnership with the Danish furniture manufacturer France & Son.
+Finn Juhl rode a wave of international success during the 1950s, partly due to his collaboration with the Danish furniture manufacturer France & Son.
 C.W.F.
-France was an English businessman who moved to Denmark in 1936 to run a small mattress factory together with cabinetmaker Eric Daverkosen, who passed away the following year.
-During the 1950s, the company became extremely successful.
+France, an English businessman, had moved to Denmark in 1936 to run a small mattress factory in partnership with cabinetmaker Eric Daverkosen, who passed away the following year.
+The company went on to achieve remarkable success during the 1950s.

-In 1954 France & Daverkosen accounted for 60% of all Danish furniture exports and the factory employed 350 people at its peak.
-In 1957, the company changed its name to France & Son, when his son James France joined the company.
-In 1966 the company was sold to Poul Cadovious.
+By 1954, France & Daverkosen accounted for 60% of all Danish furniture exports, and at its peak, the factory employed 350 people.
+In 1957, the company was renamed France & Son when C.W.F.
+France’s son, James France, joined the business.
+In 1966, the company was sold to Poul Cadovius.

-The France Chair was designed for the American market in the late 1950s.
-It was originally delivered flat-packed as knock-down furniture, which was France’s business idea and the main driver for his phenomenal success on the American market.
+The France Chair was designed for the American market in the late 1950s and originally delivered flat-packed as knock-down furniture – a core part of France’s successful business model in the US.
 Today, however, the chair is delivered fully assembled.